 Tendayi is a PhD Research Student at Leeds Beckett University, and holds a MA in Education from Leeds Beckett University, a PGCE (Post 16) from University of Huddersfield, and Bachelor of Education (Primary Education) from University of Zimbabwe.

 Tendayi is a Community Researcher and Community Connector, with 16 years’ experience primary school teaching from Zimbabwe, 2 years in FE college in England.
 Tendayi has 13 years’ experience in all aspects of community work in various roles (voluntary and paid work) has held several management roles: Management Chairperson for Manchester Refugee Support Network (MRSN), Committee Member (MRSN) Secretary Zimbabwe Women’s Organisation (ZIWO).

 Rose is the founder of SAWN and passionate about women and families having a voice in issues concerning them and their future.
 Rose holds a Master’s Degree in English and a post-graduate Certificate from Manchester Metropolitan University in Asset-Based Community Approaches (working with people) and Undergraduate in Social Sciences.
 Rose also holds an ILM Award in Leadership and Management.

-Rose has training in Strengthening Families, Strengthening Communities (SFSC) and a counselling certificate and various related trainings.
+Rose has training in Strengthening Families, Strengthening Communities (SFSC) and a counselling certificate and various related training.
 Rose has been working within the African communities in Greater Manchester for 15 years.
 Rose’s roles include advocacy, advice, and training and one-to-one support in various issues affecting the African community like Immigration, FGM, Domestic Violence, Parenting, Money Matters, and harmful practices.